Alchevsky Mansion: Nationalization

 In 1917, the house was nationalized.
 By order of one of the organizers of the "Red Terror", Felix Dzerzhinsky, in 1921, the club of the All-Russian Extraordinary Commission for Combating Counter-Revolution, which was especially known for its atrocities in Kharkiv, was located in the building of former educators and philanthropists.
 From the side of the garden in 1945 and in the 1950s (architect Chornomochenko M. F.) extensions were made, which completely destroyed the courtyard facade of the monument, of which only the front part remained.

-In 1997, the chapel of Archangel Michael and the bell tower were built on the territory of the estate, and in 1995, a monument to law enforcement officers who died in the line of duty.
+In 1997, the chapel of Archangel Michael and the bell tower were built on the territory of the estate (according to the design by Volodymyr Novgorodov), and in 1995, a monument to law enforcement officers who died in the line of duty.
 The monument in the form of Archangel Michael, who defeats the hydra with a sword pointing down as a personification of crime.
 Authors: sculptor A. N. Ilyichov, architect S. G. Chechelnytskyi.
 The building has a concert hall and the Kharkiv Maritime Museum operated.
 Currently, the building houses the Palace of Culture of the Main Department of the National Police in the Kharkiv region.
 Concerts and creative meetings are held in the building's hall.